littlehorse-enterprises/lh-kubernetes-connector/README.md

 ## Configurations

-For the configurations list go to [CONFIGURATIONS.md](CONFIGURATIONS.md).
+For the list of configurations go to [CONFIGURATIONS.md](CONFIGURATIONS.md).

 ## License